 While the oil has a lot to offer and can be used in a variety of methods, it is best to use it sparingly.
 If you have any medical conditions, it is advised that you consult your doctor before using myrrh, especially if you are pregnant, breastfeeding or have a heart condition or diabetes.

 If you’re looking for an oil to add to your hair care or skincare routine, myrrh is a great add on because it has so many properties that benefit the skin and hair.
 Get your glow on and enjoy the benefits of myrrh essential oil.

 We’re here to help if you have any questions about myrrh essential oil.
-You can contact our support team at firstname.lastname@example.org and we will be more than happy to assist you with any questions you may have.
+You can contact our support team firstname.lastname@example.org we will be more than happy to assist you with any questions you may have.